goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 crest, the Kryptonian symbol for hope.

 Jor-El carried his son into his lab, and placed him in the ship.
 It would automatically carry him through a wormhole and land on Earth.
-It was programmed to seek out an area of population, in hopes that he would be found and cared for.
+Jor-El programmed it to seek out an area of population, in hopes that a loving family would find Kal-El and care for him.

 Lara bent down and kissed her son goodbye.
 Lara was a strong woman, but not strong enough to hold back her tears.
 Jor-El put his arm around his wife as the